 One website that tracks tax collector's offices that have put their indexes online is:

-A private real estate research and information company, NETR has a map of the United States on its home page that you can click on to bring up a list of all the county agencies in a particular state that handle property sales and ownership.
-Those include tax collector's offices.
+A private real estate research and information company, NETR has a map of the United States on its home page you can click on to bring up a list of all the county agencies in a particular state that handle property sales and ownership.
+These include property tax collector offices.

 San Francisco Bay Area Tax Collector Records Online